 The Kai ika filleting trailer

-The Kai Ika filleting station at Westhaven is now open.
+The Kai Ika filleting station in Auckland at Westhaven Marina, Z Pier is now open.
 Drop off your fish to be filleted for a small fee, knowing there will be nothing wasted, with unwanted fish parts distributed to appreciative whanau, thanks to Papatuanuku Kokiri Marae.

 Thanks to Westhaven Marina we are also able to take drop offs from boats at Z Pier.
 This will make it easier for marina berth holders, Orams and Pier21 users to access the filleting facility.

-Weather allowing, we will be open Thursday – Sunday every week until Easter.
+Weather allowing, we will be open daily from 11am to 6:00pm.